The Best Islington Restaurants | Heavenly Dining Options in Angel

-Islington might be represented by the quasi-impoverished baby blue squares on the Monopoly board, but that doesn’t reflect the restaurants in Islington, which are solid gold.
-And probably occupied by the fancy motorcar.
-Driven by the dog.
-Wearing the top hat.
+Islington might be represented by the quasi-impoverished baby blue squares on the Monopoly board, but that doesn’t reflect Islington restaurants, which, instead, are solid gold…probably occupied by the fancy motorcar…driven by the dog…wearing the top hat.

 There’s elegant French brasseries; iconic Chinese; Italian comfort food – you name it.
 We’ve tried and tested every one, in the quest to pin down the best Islington restaurants for your delectation.

 These are they –

 Named after odd-looking conical houses in Apulia, Italy, Trullo is the kind of contemporary little trattoria that you dream of finding on holiday, but sadly never do.

 It comes to you from Padella‘s Jordan Frieda and Tim Siadatan.
 But here as well as finding some of the freshest pasta available, you’ll also score meat and fish cooked simply over burning coals.
 And when you’re done, you can slink next door to Trullo’s wine bar for a nightcap.

 Details: 300-302 St Paul’s Road, N1 2LH | Book here